 We have set aside three Fridays per month for in-office surgeries in our Anacortes office.
 If your child’s medical history requires a hospital setting, then a referral to Swedish Hospital (Seattle Special Care Dentistry), Seattle Children’s Hospital or Marybridge Children’s Hospital in Tacoma will be made.
 In-office surgeries usually take between 30 mins and 2 hours.
 While full recovery is often quick, do NOT make other plans for the date of surgery.

 Outpatient general anesthesia is considered very safe and has an excellent safety record when administered by qualified and experienced providers.
 There are risks inherent in every type of procedure including anesthesia but these risks are minimal with highly trained providers and a child who is healthy and has had NOTHING to eat on the day of surgery.

 An anesthesiologist — a doctor who specializes in anesthesia— will give your child the medications that will make him or her sleep soundly during the procedure.
-In our Anacortes office, the anesthesia is provided by one of two board certified M.D. anesthesiologist groups:
+In our Anacortes office, the anesthesia is provided by one of our board certified M.D. anesthesiologists from:

 General anesthesia makes your child’s whole body go to sleep.
 It is needed for certain dental procedures and treatments so that his or her reflexes will be completely relaxed.
 Your child will feel no pain during the procedure, nor have any memory of it.

-If your child has any special needs or health issues that you feel the dentist and anesthesiologist need to know about, please tell Dr. Hill, Dr. Stout or Dr. Horton before the procedure so that we might arrange a consultation with one of the anesthesiologists.
+If your child has any special needs or health issues that you feel the dentist and anesthesiologist need to know about, please tell Dr. Hill before the procedure so that we might arrange a consultation with one of the anesthesiologists.